King in Black: Prelude

 At Ravencroft, Alistair Smythe is visited by a figure who is borrowing the form of Spencer Smythe so that it can speak to him and proposes that it helps it out.
 In the Blue Area of the Moon, Uatu the Watcher comments to the readers about the Watchers' vow not to interfere as a blue fire hits him.
 After rescuing a boy, Spider-Man shifts the symbiote into his work clothes and goes to meet with J. Jonah Jameson.
 He assigns Peter to work with Ned Leeds on an assignment where Alistair Smythe claims to have found a cure for paralysis.
 Uatu finds himself in a memory-scanning machine operated by Kang the Conqueror who is trying to save the universe.
 When the machine causes Uatu to overload it with psychic energy upon it mentioning about Knull, Kang's ship is destroyed leaving him adrift in space.
 As Spider-Man and Ned visit Ravencroft, the entity possessing Alistair has already hooked up a tank to Ravencroft's ventilation system while having gotten a glimpse of the Shadow Realm.
 Upon his spider-senses going off upon entering Ravencroft and an eclipse happening in the sky, Peter calls out to Ned only to be confronted by the entity's slaves who identifies Ned as one of them.
-Dodging the slaves while changing into Spider-Man, he confronts Alistair Smythe who is now being controlled by the entity and accuses him of being behind this attack.
-The entity introduces itself as Mister E who calls the suit on Peter Parker it's brother.
+Dodging the slaves while changing into Spider-Man, he confronts Alistair Smythe who is now being controlled by the entity and accuses him of being behind this.
+The entity introduces itself as Mister E who calls the suit on Peter Parker its brother.
 As Spider-Man fights Mister E, he learns from it that he and the suit are from the same "father".
 During the fight, Mister E is confronted by Black Knight who stabs Mister E with his Ebony Blade.
 While cryptically revealing that uncreation is moving backwards, Mister E disappears.
 Both Spider-Man and Black Knight aren't sure what to do next.
 While drifting through space, Kang is picked up by a spaceship where he encounters Rocket Raccoon.